|Raymond B. Bauer Research Award||

 Raymond B. Bauer, M.D., (1926 - 1988) was a professor in the Department of Neurology at Wayne State University School of Medicine in Detroit and Founding President of the Michigan Parkinson Foundation.
 The Raymond B. Bauer Research Fund is being supported by gifts made in memory of Dr. Bauer.
 This program is a tribute to his many outstanding work in helping others.

-Recipients can be should be in an academic environment or involved in training others in their field.
+Recipients should be in an academic environment or involved in training others in their field in Michigan.
 Relevant fields include, but are not limited to, biological or medical sciences, nursing, rehabilitative therapy, psychology, social services, and epidemiology.
 The level of support is up to $20,000 for a period of up to two years.
 It is intended that funds will be applied to educational expenses, or used for the expenses of research and other aspects of the project.
 (Travel expenses, institutional overhead costs, or supplies not directly related to a project cannot be funded).
 The research must be carried out in Michigan or through a Michigan university, college or institution.
 The project must include a role for a student or trainee, or Parkinson's disease must be a new direction for the applicant.

 EXAMPLES OF POTENTIAL PROJECTS INCLUDE: